AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/interfaces/customizable-option.md

 <InlineAlert variant="info" slots="text" />

-Magento has not implemented all possible customizable product options for GraphQL.
+Adobe has not implemented all possible customizable product options for GraphQL.

 `CustomizableOptionInterface` can contain the following attributes: